kramergroup/findsym/README.md

 Please refer to the [FINDSYM help pages](http://stokes.byu.edu/iso/findsymhelp.php) for a description of the input format.

-> Note: For some reason, lattice, atomic, and magnetic accuracy has to be provided separately.
+> Note: For some reason, lattice, atomic, and magnetic accuracy has to be provided separately in the input file.
 See the provided sample input.

 ## How to run